adreena/carnd-adv-lane-lines/README.md

 * Step 2: Applying the distortion correction from the step 1 to raw images
 * Step 1: Using gray-scale transforms and gradients with a set of thresholdeds to create binary image.
 * Step 2: Applying a perspective transform to rectify binary image ("birds-eye view")
-* Step 3: Detecting lane pixels and fit to find the lane boundary using histogram information and sliding widnows
+* Step 3: Detecting lane pixels and fit to find the lane boundary using histogram information and sliding widnows (used gamma correction to fix illumination and shadows)
 * Step 4: Calculating the curvature of the lane and vehicle position with respect to center.
 * Step 5: Warp the detected lane boundaries back onto the original image.
 * Step 6: Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.